 In a way, our body and mind are wise in their efforts to protect us from suffering further or re-encountering something we experienced as dangerous.
 The trick is that even after the threat or painful moment has passed, our heightened responses can make daily life a misery.

 Generally normal and safe situations can create severe consequences and the body may have extreme reactions.
 I have seen patients with strange sensations in their skin or muscles, nightmares, a feeling of choking or breathlessness, panic attacks, racing heart, or shutting down and becoming numb.

 The way a person stores trauma in their body or reacts physiologically, I think, has a lot to do with their nature as a person and their constitutional element.
 Treating trauma must be very individualized.

 I think of a traumatic memory as something that gets stored in the mind or body, like a line of code or a packet of energy.
 Sometimes it does seem to actually have substance, like a cloud over an area of the patient’s body.

-Acupuncture works so well to release traumatic memory because it lies at that intersection of emotions and physiology, has a language and method to address energetic accumulations, and allows the practitioner to determine which functions have been compromised, where the information is stored, and the type of healthy energy or information the patient can most benefit from.
+Acupuncture works well to release traumatic memory because it lies at that intersection of emotions and physiology, has a language and method to address energetic accumulations, and allows the practitioner to determine which functions have been compromised, where the information is stored, and the type of healthy energy or information the patient can most benefit from.